-In order to serve the different needs and demands of our customers, we offer a wide portfolio of security gateways from platforms for small business (SMB) and small office locations to high-end and high-demanding data center and perimeter environments.
-On each security gateway, we offer the full expanse of Check Point's network security portfolio from industry-leading next generation firewall, IPS, VPN, WEB security, and Data Security (DLP) to a wide set of threat prevention technologies blocking known and unknown advanced fifth-generation cyber-attacks.
-Check Point's security gateways are available as software-only products, that can run on standard hardware, or on dedicated security gateway hardware appliances.
+In order to serve the different needs and demands of our customers, we offer a wide portfolio of security gateways and software platforms that support everything from small business (SMB) to large enterprise data center and telco-grade environments.
+On each security gateway, we offer the full expanse of Check Point's network security portfolio from industry-leading next generation firewall, IPS, VPN, WAF, SSL, and Data Security (DLP) to a wide set of threat prevention technologies blocking known and unknown advanced fifth-generation cyber-attacks.
+Check Point's security gateways are available as a cloud service, software-only products that can run on standard hardware, or dedicated security gateway hardware appliances.